-We deploy a range of risk management techniques to manage and mitigate risks, so as to control risk exposures in line with our risk limits.
-Our framework of controls includes documented policies and structured delegated authorities.
+The Company deploys a range of risk management techniques to manage and mitigate risks, so as to control risk exposures in line with risk limits.
+The framework of controls includes documented policies and structured delegated authorities.

 B.3.1.4 Risk identification and assessment